Old ballplayer tweets highlight team fears of social media

 "Any client that we take on, that's generally the first step we do in the process," Walsh said.
 "This can take someone down in an instant.
 All it takes is one tweet.
 Now, he's going to be known for this.
 This is what people are talking about."

-Turner and Newcomb are the latest high-profile athlete s burned by reckless posts from years past.
+Turner and Newcomb are the latest high-profile athlete s to burn themselves with reckless posts from years past.
 The 25-year-old Newcomb nearly threw a no-hitter for the Braves against the Dodgers on Sunday - a career defining moment that took a turn when he called reporters back into the clubhouse to apologize for offensive tweets sent in 2011 and 2012, when he was 18.

 Homophobic and racially insensitive tweets by Turner from 2011 and 2012 surfaced Sunday night.
 The 25-year-old Turner, a shortstop for the Washington Nationals, apologized in a statement released by the team.